jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

   ![why_microfrontends](/images/microfrontends/autonomy.png)

-If we are adopting Microservices or not, it seems that building end-to-end features is more efficient, isn't it?
+It seems that building end-to-end features would be more efficient, isn't it?
 If one team is able to develop all the necessary elements for deliver a feature,

 - autonomy is great because the team doesn't depend on others
 - the feature is owned by a team (functionally and technically)